-Geological periods of enhanced ocean alkalinity are characterised by either an increase in the source of alkalinity to the ocean, or a decrease in the sink.
-The major levers on the global alkalinity budget are those of weathering inputs and CaCO3 burial but smaller contributors include reverse and submarine weathering and anaerobic processes.
+Geological targets to study ocean alkalinity enhancement.
+The geological periods of enhanced ocean alkalinity are characterised by either an increase in the source of alkalinity to the ocean, or a decrease in the sink.
+The major levers on the global alkalinity budget are those of weathering inputs and calcium carbonate burial but smaller contributors include reverse and submarine weathering and anaerobic processes.

 Robust identification of enhanced weathering rates associated with e.g. elevated temperatures in the geological record could indicate a period of elevated ocean alkalinity due to enhanced alkalinity supply to the ocean.
-Disentangling weathering intensity from isotopic proxies such as Sr, Os and Li isotopes is non trivial.
-Nonetheless, Earth's weathering thermostat does seem to be triggered to aid recovery after abrupt carbon perturbations when methane and/or CO2 are added rapidly to the ocean-atmosphere system e.g. of the Mesozoic (Pogge von Strandman et al., 2013).
-Furthermore, towards the end of Snowball Earth events when volcanically sourced CO2 builds in the atmosphere without a weathering sink due to the global ice cover, the post-Snowball Earth cap carbonates are taken as evidence of an abrupt increase of global weathering rates during the hothouse aftermath of the Precambrian snowball events (Hoffman and Schrag, 2000).
+Disentangling weathering intensity from isotopic proxies such as Sr, Os and Li isotopes is non trivial, but Earth's weathering thermostat does seem to be triggered to aid recovery after abrupt carbon perturbations e.g. of the Mesozoic (Pogge von Strandman et al., 2013) and cap

+230 carbonates are taken as evidence of an abrupt increase of global weathering rates in the elevated CO2-induced warmth after Snowball Earth events during the Precambrian.
 Coupled deepening of the CCD with isotopic signals of weathering likely provide the best measure of events of ocean alkalinity enhancement.

-Due to the partitioning of carbonate sediments and alkalinity burial between the shelf and the deep ocean, any periods of lowered eustatic sealevel (such as sealevel regression, glacial maxima or ice house periods) which restrict the shelf area for carbonate burial, equate to elevated whole ocean alkalinity.
-This elevation occurs because the ocean accumulates a greater alkalinity burden from weathering with a reduced shelf sink, potentially with enhanced carbonate alkalinity weathering from the exposed carbonate shelves, until the saturation horizon and CCD deepens.
-The aftermath of major extinctions involving extinction of biomineralisers, selectively or not, such as the Permo-Triassic, may be subject to enhanced ocean alkalinity in the aftermath as a result of the loss of a major biotic alkalinity sink (Payne et al., 2010; Knoll et al., 2007; Payne et al., 2007).
-Indeed immediately prior to the Cambrian explosion of skeletal organisms, both saturation state and alkalinity are inferred to be highly elevated, from evidence of abiotic seafloor precipitation, due to the lack of a major biotic sink of carbonate (Grotzinger and Knoll, 1995).
+Due to the partitioning of carbonate sediments and alkalinity burial between the shelf and the deep ocean, any periods of lowered eustatic sealevel (such as sealevel regression, glacial maxima or ice house periods) which restrict the shelf area for

-Events of burial of organic carbon also perturb the TA:DIC budget by removal of DIC from the ocean-atmosphere system.
-Any reduction in DIC elevates the relative ocean alkalinity (and hence the TA:DIC ratio of the ocean and the deep sea carbonate ion) and can trigger deepening of the carbonate saturation horizon as seen during e.g. the regrowth of the terrestrial biosphere at the end of the last glacial maximum (Berger, 1977).
-On the deglacial transition, there is a preservation spike in aragonite producing pteropods in the deep sea showing the elevated relative alkalinity in response to removal of carbon from the ocean-atmosphere system by biosphere regrowth.
+- 235 carbonate burial, equate to elevated whole ocean alkalinity and a deeper saturation horizon and CCD.
+The aftermath of major extinctions involving biomineralisers such as the Permo-Triassic, may be subject to enhanced ocean alkalinity as a result of the loss of a major biotic alkalinity sink; indeed immediately prior to the Cambrian explosion of skeletal organisms, both saturation state and alkalinity are inferred to be highly elevated, from evidence of abiotic seafloor precipitation, due to the lack of a major biotic sink of carbonate. - Events of burial of organic carbon also perturb the TA:DIC budget by removal of DIC from the ocean-atmosphere system.
+Any reduction in DIC elevates the relative ocean alkalinity and can trigger deepening of the carbonate saturation horizon as seen during e.g. the regrowth of the terrestrial biosphere at the end of the last glacial maximum (Berger, 1977).